nml-knight/CSky2TopoCraft/readme.md

 Lastly, this plugin is completely free and open source.
 If you don't like the way the plugin works, you can change it.
 I won't mind.

 ## Known Issues
-Layer loading and Layers tree layer organisation needs work - any custom layers created by the user may break the layer ordering and, consequently, styling.
+Custom layers created by the user may break the layer ordering and, consequently, styling.\
+Source DEM and bathymetry rasters are mutually exclusive.
+Toggling the option to load them together with the option to download bathymetry will load only bathymetry.
+If users want the source DEM raster, they should leave the option to download bathymetry unchecked.

 ## TODO:
 implement saved input feature\